msalamanca-badilla/Sticker-App/README.md

 # Sticker Application
-Sticker aka 'Stock Ticker' is a mobile application that allows the user to search for stocks and add them to their watchlist
+Sticker aka 'Stock Ticker' is a mobile responsive web application that allows the user to search for stocks using the Yahoo Finance API.
+Users can and add and remove stocks to and from  their watchlist.

 Start your adding to your watchlist [here](https://stock-ticker-application.herokuapp.com/)!